jermowery/jermowery.github.io/recipes/fondue.md

 * Most fondue pots can only handle 1200g of cheese mixture
 * Best served with 1/2 small baguette per person
   * Cut less than you think you will need to prevent left overs from going stale because the cheese is very filling
+* Cheese can be substituted, just ask the cheese person at the store for a substitute for a fondue

 ## Ingredients